humannx2/ANN-for-Diabetes/README.md

 ## Results

-The model achieves a certain accuracy on the test data, which can be adjusted based on model parameters.
+The model achieves a 82% accuracy on the test data, which can be adjusted based on model parameters.

 ## Contributions